 with the sum on $k$ cyclic.
 Thus, the four lists corresponding to Figure \ref{fig:3Simplex} are

 and the edge set $E_1$, for example, is

 which is readily seen to agree with what we want to interpret as the ``triangle'' sitting on the boundary $1$.
 We obtained the lists in (\ref{eq:3SimplexLists}) by orienting one of the boundary 2-faces and then orienting the rest in such a way that the ``boundary of the boundary'' vanished.
-Thus these four lists are not independent, but rather satisfy certain ``gluing together'' constraints.
+Thus these four lists are not independent, but rather satisfy certain ``gluing'' constraints.
 To obtain these constraints more generally, we introduce the notion of an edge set $E_{i;s}$ which is the restriction of $E_i$ to the boundary $s\in S$ as follows:

 Thus, for example, with respect to the lists in (\ref{eq:3SimplexLists}) we have $E_{1;2}=[4(12)3]$.
-Since the ``boundary of the boundary'' of a 3-polytope should be the sum of its oriented edges, an abstract listed 3-polytope must be defined by lists $\{l_i\}$ such that $\sum_{i=1 }^NE_i=0$.
-However, since edges in $E_{i;k}$ can only be cancelled by other edges in $E_{i;k}$ or by edges in $E_{k;i}$ (since the additive structure requires the parenthetical entries to be the same for simplification/cancellation to occur), and since we have
+Since the ``boundary of the boundary'' of a 3-polytope should be the sum of its oriented edges, a vertex 3-polytope must be defined by lists $\{l_i\}$ such that $\sum_{i=1 }^NE_i=0$.
+However, since edges in $E_{i;k}$ can only be cancelled by other edges in $E_{i;k}$ or by edges in $E_{k;i},$ and since we have

-we are motivated to make the following definition. \begin{defn} An \textbf{abstract listed 3-polytope} $P$ is equivalent to the following data.\\ i) A set $S=\{1, ..., N\}$ of $N$ distinct boundaries (2-planes) in the above sense. \\ ii) $N$ cyclic lists $\{l_i=(j_{i1}, ..., j_{in_i})\}_{1\leq i\leq N}$ with each $j_{ik}\in S$, such that for all $i,k\in S$, $E_{i;k}=-E_{k;i}$.\\ \end{defn} For example, with respect to the lists in (\ref{eq:3SimplexLists}), we have $E_ {2;1}=[3(12)4]=-[4(12)3]=-E_{1;2}$, and the rest can be checked explicitly though we know the conditions will all be satisfied since the lists were derived from Figure \ref{fig:3Simplex} in such a way as to guarantee this fact.\\ We note that abstract listed 3-polytopes can be just as ``disconnected'' and general as our 2-polytopes are.
+we are motivated to make the following definition. \begin{defn} A \textbf{vertex 3-polytope} $P$ is equivalent to the following data.\\ i) A set $S=\{1, ..., N\}$ of $N$ distinct boundaries (2-planes) in the above sense. \\ ii) $N$ cyclic lists $\{l_i=(j_{i1}, ..., j_{in_i})\}_{1\leq i\leq N}$ with each $j_{ik}\in S$, such that for all $i,k\in S$, $E_{i;k}=-E_{k;i}$.\\ \end{defn} For example, referring to the lists in (\ref{eq:3SimplexLists}), we have $E_ {2;1}=[3(12)4]=-[4(12)3]=-E_{1;2}.$ The rest can be checked explicitly, though we know the conditions will all be satisfied since the lists were derived from Figure \ref{fig:3Simplex} in such a way as to guarantee this fact.\\ We note that vertex 3-polytopes can be just as ``disconnected'' and generic as vertex 2-polytopes can be.
 Each two face of a 3-polytope can be an arbitrarily complicated 2-polytope, and in particular we have no notion of convexity since the boundaries of a 3-polytope can be disconnected.
 This is one of the characteristics distinguishing this definition of polytope from that found in the mathematical literature.